 At the LandownerFirm, our natural resource attorneys believe the proper course of action is to negotiate a surface use agreement that is fair to both parties.
 A good surface use agreement will clearly set out each party’s rights.
 It will define and limit the scope of the release.
 It will be executed by both parties and all terms will be clearly defined.

 In our experience the best way to protect a landowner from being taken advantage of in these negotiations is for the landowner to work with a lawyer who really understands the issues.

-Not only is LandownerFirm well versed in the negotiation of surface use agreements on behalf of surface owners, we also regularly litigate under the appropriate surface damage acts in the jurisdictions where we practice and prosecute companies for using more surface than is reasonably necessary.
+Not only are the attorneys at the LandownerFirm well versed in negotiating surface use agreements, we also regularly litigate surface damage cases in the jurisdictions where we practice.
+We prosecute companies for using more surface than is reasonably necessary.

 We know what to do to protect your property from unacceptable levels of damage, and to protect you from the financial burden of surface damage cleanup.